kevinhalliday/op-attestations-explorer/README.md

 Etherscan for [attestations on optimism](https://community.optimism.io/docs/governance/attestation-station/).

 Submission for Optimism's ETH Denver Buidl Bounty.
 Judges if you're here I botched my submission so I did not add a useful project description or demo video.
+But I worked hard on this so hope you forgive me!
 Take this README as the project's description, and our submission video can be found [here](https://www.youtube.com/watch?v=TPIwJ0a_k0k).

 ## Usage